 Section 80TTB also allows senior citizens to claim a deduction of up to Rs.
 50,000 on interest income from deposits in banks, co-operative societies, and post offices.

-According to Chugh, in order to provide further relief to those relying on government instruments for investment purpose, the government could provide an additional benefit of Rs 25,000 for those investing in instruments, such as NSC.
-Or, the government can also increase the standard deduction to Rs.
-75,000 for senior citizens.
+According to Chugh, to provide further relief to those relying on government instruments for investment purpose, the government could provide an additional benefit of Rs 25,000 for those investing in instruments, such as NSC.
+Or, the government can also increase the standard deduction to Rs 75,000 for senior citizens.

-According to many experts, there is an urgent need to revise the income tax exemption limits for senior citizens, as the current threshold of Rs.
-3 lakh is inadequate, given the rising costs of living and healthcare.
+Experts say there is an urgent need to revise the income tax exemption slabs for seniors, as the current threshold of Rs 3 lakh is inadequate, given the rising costs of living and healthcare.

 Tax Exempted Pension